Brad-BU/DB-Group-Project/README.md

 datetime varchar(64) not null \
 );

+create table teamsupd as select * from teams; \
+create table battingupd as select * from batting; \
+create table pitchingupd as select * from pitching;

 After running the above, we wrote python scripts and ran each to make changes to the data base.
 All of which are placed in the folder named 'updates'